circleci/circleci-docs/jekyll/_cci2/faq.md

 ### What is the best practice for specifying image versions?

 It is best practice **not** to use the `latest` tag for specifying image versions.
 It is also best practice to use a specific version and tag, for example `circleci/ruby:2.4-jessie-node`, to pin down the image and prevent upstream changes to your containers when the underlying base distro changes.
 Specifying only `circleci/ruby:2.4` could result in unexpected changes from `jessie` to `stretch` for example.
-For more context, refer to the [Docker Image Best Practices]({{ site.baseurl }}/2.0/executor-types/#docker-image-best-practices) section of the Choosing an Executor Type document and the Customizing a Convenience Image section of the [CircleCI Images]({{ site.baseurl }}/2.0/circleci-images/#customizing-a-convenience-image) document for more details.
+For more context, refer to the [Docker Image Best Practices]({{ site.baseurl }}/2.0/executor-types/#docker-image-best-practices) section of the Choosing an Executor Type document and the Best Practices section of the [CircleCI Images]({{ site.baseurl }}/2.0/circleci-images/#best-practices) document.

 ### How can I set the timezone in Docker images?